irudym/iloilo-client/README.md

 (with new line at the end)

 ## Deployment
 For deploying purposes the application uses [Capistrano](https://capistranorb.com/) - a remote server automation tool.
-The builded application may be server as static pages.
+The builded application may be served as static pages.

 ### Configuration
 The deployment scripts are places to **config/deploy** and **/lib/capistrano/tasks**.
 In order to set deployment destination it's necessary to edit **/config/deploy.rb** and specify a directory at a remote server, in addition to that in **/config/deploy/production.rb** need to set remote server address (or name) and an user.
 The web server should be configured manually.
 Application production files will be deployed to /application_dir/dist directory.

 ### Deploying
 To deploy the project on any remote server with *ngnix* or *apache* installed, run following command.
-Before running deployment script, ensure that project directory exists on the remote server and specified in the configuration user has access to that directory.
+Before running deployment script, ensure that project directory exists on the remote server and the configuration user has an access to that directory.
 ```
 cap production deploy
 ```